GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         thumbnail_reference.put()

-You have now completed all of the code necessary to store the information about an uploaded photo in Cloud Storage and Cloud Datastore.
+You have now completed all of the code necessary to store the information about an uploaded photo in Cloud Storage and Datastore.

 ### Writing thumbnails to the photos HTML file